amidos2006/pcg_benchmark/pcg_benchmark/probs/isaac/README.md

 - `start(int)`|`boss(int)`|`shop(int)`|`treasure(int)`: is an index between 0 and map area (`width`x`height`) that represent the index of which room in the 1D layout array.

 ## Control Parameter
+The control parameter is a simple one value which is the number of rooms used in the dungeon.
 ```python
 {
     "map_size": 40